xoblite/BreakoutGardener/README.md

 *...launching soon... (teaser preview :wink:)*

 **Breakout Gardener** is a framework application based on [Node.js®](https://nodejs.org/) and using the [i2c-bus](https://github.com/fivdi/i2c-bus) library.
+The name is a pun on the Pimoroni [Breakout Garden](https://shop.pimoroni.com/collections/breakout-garden), as the project started out as a way to present various sensor data on display.
+As geeky projects often do, however, it eventually grew into something bigger...

 Breakout Gardener will initially support the following devices and sensors (I2C unless otherwise noted) through modules: